 How to get a thousand followers on Twitter

 Well frankly it looks really easy to get that many followers.
 Just go and follow all of the followers of the biggest twitter pimps in the industry.
-The one I’d start with are http://twitter.com/guykawasaki (73,087 followers) and if you want to find the biggest pimps in your own vertical, just find a name you respect in your vertical and plug them into http://friendorfollow.com Then click on the “friends” tab and then sort by “followers”.
-My most popular friend is http://twitter.com/stephenfry (238,870 followers).
+The one I’d start with are https://twitter.com/guykawasaki (73,087 followers) and if you want to find the biggest pimps in your own vertical, just find a name you respect in your vertical and plug them into https://friendorfollow.com Then click on the “friends” tab and then sort by “followers”.
+My most popular friend is https://twitter.com/stephenfry (238,870 followers).
 But he’s one of the very few people I follow for no logical reason.

 Presumably Twitter have something in place to stop this sort of thing, but in principal (you can either do this manually, or using a script…) you can manually follow one person in Stephen fry’s follow list every 5 seconds, that would mean you are following 5,760 in an 8 hour day.
 Presumably around one in four blindly follow you back.
 So the next day, you un-follow any person that didn’t follow you back and you have well over 1000 followers.